13aece5e-4824-11ee-9e6c-42010a40000b

 F6709CA8-0484-44FE-8D82-97069B0CB2E9.jpeg

-In superficial blistering diseases (eg pemphigus vulgaris) there is often a problem with the connection between the keratinocytes
+In superficial blistering diseases (eg pemphigus vulgaris) the connection between the keratinocytes has been targeted

-If any of these are deficient or destroyed you can get superficial blistering
+If any of these are targeted you can get superficial blistering

 The most clinically relevant tends to be the transmembrane proteins desmoglein 1 and 3

-The deeper blistering disorders (eg bullous pemphigoid) involve the basement membrane zone: the inferior part of basal keratinocytes, the basement membrane (lamina lucida and lamina densa) and the upper dermis
+The deeper blistering disorders (eg pemphigoid disorders) involve the basement membrane zone: the inferior part of basal keratinocytes, the basement membrane (lamina lucida and lamina densa) and the upper dermis

 The clinical picture we will see depends on the depth of where the blistering occurs